-Using my most recent trip to Ottawa as an example (where I worked with both Ottawa Tourism and the HI Ottawa Jail Hostel), here are some answers to common questions I’ve received lately about working with tourism boards.
+Using a 2012 trip to Ottawa as an example (where I worked with both Ottawa Tourism and the HI Ottawa Jail Hostel), here are some answers to common questions I've received about working with tourism boards.

 Common questions about my sponsored travels

 (Note: This is not a post about “how to get invited on press trips” or “how to score free stuff when you travel.”
 If that's what you're here to find, you can navigate away right now!)

 “How do I know when my blog is “big enough” to pitch to companies/tourism boards?”

 The truth is (and I know this isn't what any blogger wants to hear), there's no “magic number” when it comes to knowing when it's the right time to start pitching.
 If you send the right pitch to the right company/tourism board, things like page views and RSS subscribers and Twitter followers won't really matter much.